pppepito86/javadic/README.md

 # MyDictionary

 ## What is MyDictionary?
 My dictionary is ideal for learning foreign words.
-The user should enter all words we learn and then to search the words and also tests our knowledge on the given words.
+We should enter all words we learn and then to search the words and also tests our knowledge on the given words.
-* The main screen is the dictionary with all the words already entered by the us.
+* The main screen is the dictionary with all the words already entered by us.
 From the menu we can choose either to modify word or to test our knowledge.
 * Modify screen allows us to add, edit and delete words.
   * To add word we just type the word we want to add.
 Then The program searches the meaning in goolge translator and may suggest us a meaning.
 We can leave it, change it and then we can press the button to add the word.
 We can separate different meainngs of a word with commas or with new lines.
   * To edit word we type the word we want to edit.
 Then the current meaning of the word will appear.
 We just edit and press the button.